Sergoto/front-end-newriders/README.md

 - As a user I want to be able to track my mood each day visually
 - As a user I want to be able to log in and keep my data safe
+- As a user I want to create mental health goals and keep track of them with trigger action plan
+- As a user I want access to resources for more help/professional help if I need it
+- As a user I want to be able to look back at my journey to see how far I've come

 ## Features to Improve in Future
 - Mood color customizer
+- Expanded notes and journal section
+- More resources

 # Getting Started with Create React App